andrewray/iocamljs/README.md

 `static/services/kernels/js/kernel.js` then copy the `static` directory tree to the `iocamljs` profile.

-_Watch out for the browser caching old version of the javascript - in Chrome reload the page with ctrl-shift-r._
+_Watch out for the browser caching old versions of the javascript code (including from other ipython profiles) - in Chrome reload the page with ctrl-shift-r._